bvinoth186/notes/Azure.md

     - Replicates workloads to a secondary location
 	- it outage in primary site, fails over to secondary. once the outage is over fall back to primary.

+- Economies of Scale
+  - Economies of scale is the ability to do things more efficiently or at a lower-cost per unit when operating at a larger scale

 - CapEX vs OpEx
   - Capital Expenditures
     - Money company spends on fixed assets